 Grand Rapids Theological Seminary cooperates with the U.S. Department of Veterans Affairs in processing benefits for the education of honorably discharged service members.
-Veterans who wish to use the benefits should obtain the necessary forms and instructions from the nearest office of Veterans Affairs or the Cornerstone Student Financial Services Office.
-It should be understood that students receiving these benefits will be reimbursed directly by the Department of Veterans Affairs.
-Veterans should plan to pay their bills in accordance with the seminary payment schedule.
+Veterans who wish to use the benefits should apply at www.va.gov.
+After submitting the application to the VA students need to complete the VA Benefit Form that can be obtained from the Student Financial Services office or online.
 The grade point average of veterans will be monitored at the end of each semester.
 Veterans who are placed on academic probation and fail to come off probation within two additional semesters will be reported to the Department of Veterans Affairs.
 This action may result in termination of benefits by the Department of Veterans Affairs.
 If benefits are terminated, the veteran may reapply to the seminary for reinstatement of the benefits after the probationary status has been removed.
 Veterans entering as transfer students will be provided a written statement of the number of credits accepted in transfer and the number of required credits remaining to complete the program.
 The Cornerstone University Student Financial Services Office will also provide a copy of this information to the Department of Veterans Affairs.
 This information will be provided to the student prior to submission of the enrollment certification for veterans' benefits and will be based on the student's stated educational goals.
 This transfer credit evaluation may be subject to change should the student decide to change degree program or major/concentration.